EdwardBerman/EdwardBerman/README.md

 ## Publications and Scholarly Works

 ### Publications
-In Preparation
+Submitted
-+ (Berman et al.) ShOpt.jl: A Julia Package for Empirical Point Spread Function Characterization of JWST NIRCam Data
++ (Edward Berman and Jacqueline McCleary) ShOpt.jl: A Julia Package for Empirical Point Spread Function Characterization of JWST NIRCam Data

 ### Other Scholarly Works